Ieuan Wyn Jones: Family, education, and early career

 Ieuan Wyn Jones was born in Denbigh, Wales, and is a Welsh speaker.
 He has lived in both north and south Wales.
 Jones's early education was at Pontardawe Grammar School and at Ysgol y Berwyn in Bala, Gwynedd.
 Jones's brother Rhisiart said "The time we spent living in Garnswllt (between Ammanford, in Carmarthenshire, and Pontarddulais, in Swansea) was a very happy time for us as a family," adding "Many people think that Ieuan is just a 'gog' but parts of south Wales are very close to his heart."

 In England Jones studied law at Liverpool Polytechnic where he secured an external London University law degree.
 He qualified as a solicitor in 1973 with second class honours in his solicitors' finals.
 Rhisiart Jones said his brother loves to travel and that after college Ieuan "organised a 'rite of passage' trip across Europe in his Hillman Imp."

 He was married to Eirian Llwyd until her death in 2014.
 They had three children together.
 Jones's hobbies include studying local history, walking, and sports.
 Jones, a minister's son, is an elder in his local chapel and occasionally preaches.
 Before entering public service in 1987, Jones was a practising solicitor.
 Jones became a Member of the Eisteddfod's Gorsedd in 2001.

 Personal style

 Ieuan Wyn Jones is known as a keen negotiator and a "man of integrity, one who is reliable and 'a good listener'".

 According to Lord Elis-Thomas, Jones assiduously "talks to each (Plaid Cymru assembly) group member individually" and "will ensure the [One Wales] government achieves what it says it will."

-Jones is generally seen as a pragmatist, steering a middle course between his party's (predominately southern) socialists and the language-inspired activists of the party's Anglesey and Gwynedd heartland.
+Jones is generally seen as a pragmatist, steering a middle course between his party's (predominantly southern) socialists and the language-inspired activists of the party's Anglesey and Gwynedd heartland.